I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwopenevent.md

 <p> </p>

 ## -remarks
 <p><b>ZwOpenEvent</b> opens an existing named event object and creates a handle to the object with the specified desired access.</p>

 <p><b>ZwOpenEvent</b> can open either notification or synchronization events.</p>

-<p>Events are used to coordinate execution.
-File system drivers can use events to enable a caller to wait for completion of the requested operation until the given event is set to the Signaled state.</p>

-<p>Notification events can be used to notify one or more threads of execution that an event has occurred.
-Synchonization events can be used in the serialization of access to hardware between two otherwise unrelated drivers.</p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p><b>ZwOpenEvent</b> opens an existing named event object and creates a handle to the object with the specified desired access.</p>

-<p><b>ZwOpenEvent</b> can open either notification or synchronization events.</p>